qrider71/tacho/README.md

         - avg:                  the arithmetic average of the execution time

-        - 95% conf. interval:   the interval [avg-d, avg+d] for which there is a 95% probabilty that the true avg is contained in
+        - 95% conf. interval:   the interval [avg-d, avg+d] for which there is a 95% probability that the true avg is contained in

         - min:                  minimum execution time